RohanVashisht003/Admin-api/README.md

 1. Clone or Download the Repo.
 2. Goto the Repo using Terminal.
 3. Run npm install, to install dependencies.
-4. Run npm start to ignite the project.
+4. Run nodemon index.js to ignite the project.

 ## API endpoints